mati-rodriguez80/photo_app/README.md

-# PHOTO APP
+# Photo App

-This web application is built while doing "The Complete Ruby on Rails Developer Course" on Udemy.
+This web application was built while doing "The Complete Ruby on Rails Developer Course" on Udemy.
+Users can share their images, photos, etc. after signing up to the app and making a unique payment for one of the two plans available.

-The goal with this app is to learn some of the next topics which are different from previous apps:
+The goal with this app was to learn some of the next topics which are different from previous apps:

 * Use and customize Devise in order to ensure that when a user signs up, their email address is verified
 * Extend a Devise controller to add the ability to accept payments when the user signs up